 In this paper, we discuss magnetic and electronic properties of H-terminated zigzag InSe nanoribbons (H-ZISNs).
 We focus on tunable half-metallicity and intrinsic magnetism at the nanometer scale, and their potential applications.
 We start from first-principles electronic structure calculations at the hybrid-functional level, and construct a tight-binding (TB) Hamiltonian.
-To analyze magnetic properties in more details, we estimate the exchange interaction parameters in H-ZISNs defined in terms of the Heisenberg model.
-We then determine the ground state magnetic configuration and spin correlation length as a function of the nanoribbon width and temperature.
-Finally, we calculate spin-dependent electron conductivities as a function of doping, and discuss the applicability of H-ZISNs in spintronic devices.
+In order to analyze magnetic properties in more details, we estimate the exchange interaction parameters in H-ZISNs defined in terms of the isotropic Heisenberg model.
+We then determine the magnetic ground state and spin correlation length as function of the nanoribbon width and temperature.
+Finally, we calculate spin-dependent electron conductivities as a function of doping, and discuss the potential application of H-ZISNs in spintronic devices.

 The paper is organized as follows.
-In Sec.~II, we present first-principles electronic structure of $N$-H-ZISNs ($N$=5--12) calculated using HSE06 and discuss their half-metallicity.
+In Sec.~II, we present first-principles electronic structure of $N$-H-ZISNs ($N$=5--12) calculated using DFT-HSE06 and discuss their half-metallicity.
 A simplified description of the electronic structure within a two-band TB model is given in Sec.~III.
 In Sec.~IV, we estimate exchange interactions, and parametrize the Heisenberg model to determine the ground magnetic state of $N$-H-ZISNs.
-Having obtained the Heisenberg model, in Sec.~V, we calculate the spin correlation length dependence on the nanoribbon width and temperature, as well as discuss the fundamental limits of H-ZISNs magnetic applications.
+Having obtained the Heisenberg model, in Sec.~V, we calculate the spin correlation length dependence on the nanoribbon width and temperature, as well as discuss fundamental limits of H-ZISNs magnetic applications.
 In Sec.~VI, we discuss the spin-dependent conductivity as a function of chemical potential (doping) in H-ZISNs.
 In Sec.~VII, we summarize our findings and conclude the paper.